pragmagrid/pragma_boot/README.rst

 cloudfront
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Virtual images are hosted on Amazon CloudFront with automatic signed url creation.

+To use the cloudfront repository, the following dependencies will need to be installed:

-The following parameters are required:
+The following parameters are required in site_conf.conf:

 **repository_dir** - a path to a directory where the vdcb and images can be cached